Hold Me Tight (2021 film)

 Hold Me Tight (Serre moi fort) is a 2021 French drama film written and directed by Mathieu Amalric, based on the play Je reviens de loin by Claudine Galéa.
-It stars Vicky Krieps as Clarisse, a woman who runs away from home for reasons that aren't immediately clear.
+It stars Vicky Krieps as Clarisse, a woman who runs away from home for reasons that are not immediately clear.
 The film premiered in the Official Selection at the 74th Cannes Film Festival on 14 July 2021.

 Plot

 At dawn one morning, Clarisse gets dressed and gathers her things, being careful not to wake her husband, Marc, or either of her children, Paul and Lucie.
 Lucie, an aspiring piano player, sees her leaving, but pretends to be asleep.

 Clarisse stops by a gas station to see a friend, who fixes up her car and asks if she is running away, vaguely referencing an event from two months prior.
 Clarisse replies that she is going to go to the sea.

 The next morning, Marc, Paul and Lucie get dressed and go about their days as normal, not realizing anything is amiss.
 As Clarisse drives, she imagines conversations with each of them, to which they sometimes seem to reply as they go about their day.
 Clarisse arrives at the beach and gets drunk at a bar, and tries to imagine with fellow patrons how Marc will explain things to the kids.
 Friction grows between Marc and the children as months pass and it become increasingly apparent that Clarisse is not coming back.
 She occasionally narrates over their lives, and the family seems to respond to her narration as though they could hear it.
 Clarisse takes up various jobs for work, including as a tour guide for German language tourists.
 At one point, she lashes out at a tour guest for admonishing his child not to fidget.

 In a flashback, it's revealed that Marc, Lucie and Paul died in a skiing accident when they were buried in an avalanche, and everything previously shown of their lives was actually imagined by Clarisse, coping with her family's death by imagining it was she who left instead of them.
 Clarisse had been at work, and was planning on joining them the next day, and is now suffering from extreme survivor's guilt.
 Police are unable to recover the bodies due to the deep snow.
 Clarisse remembers meeting Marc for the first time in a club, revealing that the car he took her home in is the same one she is now driving.